 White Chocolate and Raspberry Loaf Cake is scented with fresh lemon, and is packed with sweet delectable flavors.
 It’s lovely for a brunch dessert, a sweet snack with coffee or tea, and of course an after dinner dessert.

-This White Chocolate and Raspberry Loaf Cake is pretty and festive as we approach the holiday season.
+This White Chocolate and Raspberry Loaf Cake is pretty and festive.

 You will find a delicious tangy sweetness in every bite of this White Chocolate and Raspberry Cake.
 With a touch of lemon, the flavors are bright and fresh.